Modern Middlewares for Automated Vehicles: A Tutorial: Conclusions

 \section{Conclusions}

-This article presented a tutorial on middlewares for automated vehicles.
-The tutorial introduced the fundamentals of automotive computing, gave an overview of five modern middleware, and compared them.
-We classified middlewares into \commids\ and \soamids, to highlight the former's communication purpose and the multi-domain, framework nature of the latter.
-Among the \commids\ we presented, \ac{DDS} remains the most fully-featured solution, while the Zenoh \commid\ represents a new challenger to \ac{DDS} promising improved performance and latency.
+This article presented a survey on middlewares for automated vehicles.
+The survey introduced the fundamentals of automotive computing, gave an overview of five modern middleware, and compared them.
+We classified middlewares into \commids\ and \soamids, to highlight the former's communication purpose and the multi-domain, framework nature of the latter and discussed their relative performance.
+Among the \commids\ we presented, \ac{DDS} remains the most fully-featured solution, while the Zenoh \commid\ represents a new challenger to \ac{DDS} delivering some performance gains.
 Among \soamids\ we concluded that the place in the development cycle determines the \shsoamid\ to choose. \ac{ROS 2} focuses on features for development and testing, while AUTOSAR Adaptive offers comprehensive features for deployment.
 Although middleware addresses many challenges in vehicles, research questions remain.
 Finally, the article presented open research questions for middlewares.
 The most prominent questions were related to real-time or deterministic communication and execution in automotive software systems.
-Increasing complexity and capability of automotive software systems also require new approaches to safety and security.
-Middleware-based architecture also pose resource allocation and orchestration challenges.
+The increasing complexity and capability of automotive software systems also require new approaches to safety and security.
+Middleware-based architectures also present resource allocation and orchestration challenges.
+Machine learning applications and \acp{LLM} also pose new challenges and possibilities.